 Vessel research and development relates to new technology and research into ocean habitats and fishing grounds.
 Research and development can vary year-to-year depending on the scope, timing and volume of research completed.
-In the first quarter of 2010, expenses increased to \$610,000 as a result of a number of active projects.
+In the first half of 2010, expenses increased to \$1.1 million as a result of a number of active projects.